aimms/documentation/pro-release-notes.rst

    DelegateToServer.
 For details, see the `documentation <https://manual.aimms.com/pro/solver-lease.html>`__.
    This does require an AIMMS Version 4.57 or higher.
--  AIMMS PRO Sessions are now logged to a seperate file per session under log/Sessions folder of the Server.
+-  AIMMS PRO Sessions are now logged to a separate file per session under log/Sessions folder of the Server.
 This also fixes the issue where session could fail when two sessions writing to Session.log at the same time.